ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 SSH will use the settings provided:
 - `Hostname`: The address to connect to.
 - `User`: The user to authenticate as, usually "git".
-- `IdentityFile`: Path to the private key, `%d` is the user home directory.
+- `IdentityFile`: Path to the private key.
 - `AddKeysToAgent`: Adds the key to the ssh-agent, usful if the SSH key is password protected.
 - `RequestTTY`: Set to `no` as no shell is needed.
 - `SessionType`: Set to `none` since no commands are executed on the Git hosting provider.